𝟷𝟸𝟶𝟶… 𝟷𝟺𝟶𝟶… 𝟷𝟼𝟶𝟶… 𝚍𝚘 𝚢𝚘𝚞 𝚔𝚗𝚘𝚠?

-How many calories you should be consuming?
+How many calories should you be consuming?
 Is your goal to shed some unwanted pounds?
-Maybe you read 1,200 to lose weight in a fitness magazine.
-Or maybe you heard your friend is eating 1,000 calories and it worked for her to drop 20lbs so you decide to try it too.
+Maybe you read that 1,200 calories are what you need to lose weight in a fitness magazine.
+Or did your friend drop 20 pounds by eating 1000 calories in a day so you thought maybe it could work for you too?

-To begin, start with your body weight in pounds and multiply by 10-12 (BWx10, BWx11, or BWx12).
+Let’s break it down.
+To begin, start with your body weight in pounds and multiply by 10, 11 & 12 (BWx10, BWx11, & BWx12).
 I’m going to use an example of Kate who is a 150lb woman that would like to drop 15lbs.
-Take this number (150) and multiply by 10-12 to get your starting caloric point.
-Personally, I like to start off with a higher number of calories (BWx12, 150lbsx12= 1,800 calories), rather than lower (BWx10, 150lbsx10=1500 calories), so I have more room to work with as we continue on our weight loss program.
+Take this number (150) and multiply by 10, 11 & 12 to get your starting caloric point.
+Personally, I like to start off with a higher number of calories (BWx12, 150lbsx12= 1,800 calories), rather than lower (BWx10, 150lbsx10=1500 calories), therefore I have more room to work with as we continue on our weight loss program.

-So, Kate is going to begin her weight loss program at 1,800 calories.
-You may be thinking that seems high for a weight loss program, but the key to remember is sustainability.
-If I start her out at a higher caloric set point, we have more room to work with during her journey.
-She will hit plateaus and her weight will stall, so at that point we can begin cutting her calories (I’ll explain more later).
+Kate is going to begin her weight loss program at 1,800 calories.
+You may think that seems high for a weight loss program, however, the key is sustainability.
+We have more room to work with during her journey because I start her out at a higher caloric set point.
+She will hit plateaus and her weight will stall, at that point, we can begin cutting her calories.

-Now that Kate knows how much protein to be taking, we’ll move on to carbohydrates.
-Carbs have gotten a bad rap over the years, but they are actually very important for your brain and body as they are our main source of energy.
+Now that Kate knows how much protein she needs, let us look at her carbohydrates.
+Carbs have gotten a bad rap over the years, yet they are actually very important for your brain and body as they are our main source of energy.
 Carbs also have 4 calories/ gram and I generally use the same .8-1.2g/ pound of body weight to determine how many carbs are appropriate.
 You can stay on the lower end if you are more sedentary throughout the day and/or like more fats in your diet or stay on the higher end if you have more of an active job and/or you enjoy more carbs versus fats.
 We’ll pretend Kate has a fairly active job and give her 1.2x150lbs= 180g carbs.
-So 180gx 4= 720 calories from carbs.
+This will leave 180gx 4= 720 calories from carbs.

-Our last (but certainly not least, especially for females) macro to factor in are fats.
 Fats are essential for survival and we want to have 20-35% of our total caloric intake coming from fats.
-In Kate’s example, we have 600 calories coming from protein, and 720 calories coming from carbohydrates, giving us a total of 1,320 calories used up so far (600 + 720= 1,320).
+In Kate’s example, we have 600 calories coming from protein, and 720 calories coming from carbohydrates, giving us a total of 1,320 calories consumed so far (600 + 720= 1,320).
 If we take her set point of 1,800 and subtract 1,320 we are left with 480 calories to use for fats.
 There are 9 calories in every gram of fat so 480/9 leaves her with 53g of fat (27% of her total daily caloric intake).

 Here are Kate’s numbers:

-Now that she has her plan in place she can begin tracking her foods very easily on her smart phone.
+Now that she has her plan in place she can begin tracking her foods very easily on her smartphone.
 If you have an iPhone, a great app for tracking is MyMacros+.
 My Fitness Pal works as well (I personally love MyMacros+).
-I generally suggest 80% of your diet come from whole, single ingredient, nutrient dense foods.
+I generally suggest 80% of your diet comes from whole, single ingredient, nutrient-dense foods.
 But, if you are able to stay within your allotted macro’s and calories, you do have wiggle room (20%) to fit in some of your favorite treats to keep your weight loss journey sustainable and enjoyable.

 IT IS A LIFESTYLE NOT A DIET